aritzolaba/Flatty/flatty/readme.txt

 - Category and page hierarchy support in the breadcrumb.
 - Display the author avatar, name and description at the footer of single posts.
 - Thickbox used to display images.
 Galleries are also displayed with this method.
-- Google Fonts included locally, no Google dependancy!.
+- Google Fonts included locally, no Google dependency!.
 - Widgets: 1 widget in the sidebar and 3 in the footer.
 - Theme options page with several options such as sidebar position (left/right), display breadcrumb, etc.
+- Templates: a boxed blog layout template and one column template are included

 Change log
 ----------
-16-01-2016 - Version 1.1.4
+15-12-2016 - Version 1.1.5

+- Home link fixed in navbar. home_url() used instead of site_url().
+Thanks to Leslie P. for the advise.
+- Styling fixes: fixes in navbar, removed border-radius of elements, improved comment post container style.
+- Language files revised to match WordPress locales.
+Norwegian translation by Chris (ccondrup).
-- Some styling fixes in the navbar, checked full compatibility with WordPress 4.4.1.
+- Checked full compatibility with WordPress 4.7.
 No notices or warnings in code.

 10-09-2014 - Version 1.1.3